pkhuong/pkhuong.github.io/source/_posts/2013-11-26-the-other-robin-hood-hashing.markdown

 well go for simpler strategies with awesome worst-case bounds, like 2-left or cuckoo hashing.
-Then again, I'm not convinced that these schemes are useful in software either: we can do a lot of probing in the time it takes to read a second random address [*].
+Then again, I'm not convinced that these schemes are useful in software either: we can do a lot of probing in the time it takes to read a second random address[^mlp].
 In hardware, the trade-offs seem completely different; I wouldn't be surprised if two 128 KB SRAM chips were cheaper than a single 256 KB chip.

-[*] We could hope for memory-level parallelism… but, in my experience, TLB misses are where (uncached) hash lookups hurt, and those don't seem to be resolved in parallel.
+[^mlp]:We could hope for memory-level parallelism… but, in my experience, TLB misses are where (uncached) hash lookups hurt, and those don't seem to be resolved in parallel.
 In cache, linear probing eliminates bank conflicts and is really quick.

 When I looked into Robin Hood hashing, I was interested in a degenerate variant in which probing sequences are linear.
 This